 After my husband order Cioppino many years ago in a restaurant, I’ve started making this wonderful Italian fish stew for my family.
 I make mine with a thicker sauce to serve over pasta because who doesn’t love pasta, or you can just serve it with fresh crusty bread and a salad.
-I love one pot meals that are easy to make and taste delicious.
-Many other nationalities have similar fish stews and I love to make the different ethic dishes.
+I love one-pot meals that are easy to make and taste delicious.
+Many other nationalities have similar fish stews and I love to make the different ethnic dishes.

 3 tablespoon olive oil

 1 large onion, chopped